 After a two-day show trial, she was found guilty on all charges and condemned to death.

-The tiny prison cells of the Conciegerie were a far cry from the palaces the Queen was used to.
+The tiny prison cells of the Conciegerie were a far cry from the royal palaces the Queen was used to.
 You can book a tour of the Conciegerie here.

 4. Jardin des Tuileries

 Located: 200 Rue de Rivoli in the 1st arrondissement

 After visiting the Conciergerie, head back to the Right bank and go west till you reach the Jardin des Tuileries.

 This was the site of a royal palace, the Palais des Tuileries, and it is in this palace that Marie-Antoinette, Louis XVI and their children were brought to after being forced to leave Versailles.